 The Potomac “DBT Intensive” program is an intensive outpatient program for teens and young adults with a substance use disorder and co-occurring mental health disorders which may be best treated with Dialectical Behavior Therapy (DBT).
 The facility is licensed in the state of Maryland as an IOP substance abuse treatment provider.
 Level-of-care determinations in program placement are based on ASAM criteria and clinical criteria established by Behavioral Tech for adherent DBT programs.

 Who We Help

 Clients who are an appropriate match for this program may present at intake with any of the following symptoms: moderate-to-severe emotional dysregulation; history of non-suicidal self injury (cutting, for example); history of suicide attempt; eating disorder; mood disorder (mood disorders may include depression, anxiety, or bipolar disorder, for example).
-Adolescents and young adults up to 22 years may be accepted into the program.
+Adolescents and young adults 14 - 24 years may be accepted into the program.

-The DBT Intensive program is appropriate for clients who are discharging from hospitalization, or who are returning home from residential treatment and require an intensive outpatient level of care.
+The DBT IOP + Co-Occurring is appropriate for clients who are discharging from hospitalization, or who are returning home from residential treatment and require an intensive outpatient level of care.
 The program can also be appropriate for young people who do not require residential treatment, but who require a greater degree of clinical supervision and support than “standard DBT” outpatient programs.